 The Federal actions associated with the Northern Corridor, Red Cliffs NCA RMP Amendment, SGFO RMP Amendment, and Washington County HCP and ITP are interrelated, and some of the actions are interdependent.
 The USFWS's decision of whether to issue an ITP is determined by whether permit issuance criteria are met.
 If permit issuance criteria are met, USFWS could select the action alternative independent of any BLM decision.
-The BLM's decision regarding amendments to the Red Cliffs NCA and SGFO RMPs will inform the location and nature of the Northern Corridor ROW, as well as determine whether the changed circumstance related to the construction of the proposed Northern Corridor across Zone 3 of the Reserve in the Washington County HCP is triggered.
-Therefore, the BLM and the USFWS have developed distinct alternatives containing the relevant Federal actions for analysis in this Draft EIS.
-Additional information regarding the development of alternatives and details regarding each alternative are included in Chapter 2 of this Draft EIS.
-Maps of the Northern Corridor alignments are shown on Map 2.2-1 in Appendix B. The BLM and USFWS have identified Alternative 3 (UDOT Application Northern Corridor Alignment and issuing an ITP based on the Amended HCP) as the agencies' preferred ROW alignment and ITP issuance alternative for the purposes of public comment and review, with Alternative B identified as the preferred for the two RMP amendments.
+The BLM's decision regarding amendments to the Red Cliffs NCA RMP will inform the location and nature of the Northern Corridor ROW, as well as determine whether the changed circumstance related to the construction of the proposed Northern Corridor across Zone 3 of the Reserve in the Washington County HCP is triggered.
+If the changed circumstance is triggered, the BLM's decision regarding amendments to the SGFO RMP will guide management of public lands within proposed Reserve Zone 6 in support of the County's HCP.
+Therefore, the BLM and the USFWS have developed distinct alternatives containing the relevant Federal actions for analysis in this EIS.
+Additional information regarding the development of alternatives and details regarding each alternative are included in Chapter 2 of this EIS.
+Maps of the Northern Corridor alignments are shown on Map 2.2-1 in Appendix B. The BLM and USFWS have identified Alternative 3 (UDOT Application Northern Corridor Alignment and issuing an ITP based on the Amended HCP) as the agencies' preferred ROW alignment and ITP issuance alternative for the purposes of public comment and review, with Alternative B identified as the Proposed RMP amendments for both RMPs.